Monday, May 23, 2011

 Minutes for the Open Theory Meeting, February 9, 2011

 Following are minutes for the Open Theory Meeting held at the Dance Notation Bureau, February 9, 2011.
-The minutes were written by Charlotte Wile.
+The minutes were written by DNB Staff.

 Present: Sandra Aberkalns, Keisha Bolden, Zack Brown, Ray Cook, William Kiley, Caity Gwin, Ann Hutchinson Guest, Oona Haaranen, Alice Helpern, Mira Kim, Lynne Weber, Charlotte Wile.